jthoma/code-collection/aws/short-url/html-client/README.md

 * API Gateway to expose the Lambda
 * API Key to secure the API Gateway or limit usage or apply plans

-Make sure the variable values are updated in the script.js before using this.
+Make sure the variable values are updated in the script.js before using this.;) jthoma stands for Jiju Thomas Mathew, which is my full name